SgtMalicious/ScreenOS-Utilities/README.md

 * No support for IPv6 entries.
 * Does not validate policies for correctness.
+* Does not check for duplicate service entries.
 * Duplicate network report requires a large screen resolution to view properly.
 * Currently reports on address book entries that lie along the same network boundary and are not necessarily identical. e.g. 192.168.1.100/24 ~ 192.168.1.0/25